idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/surrogate_creation.md

 ## Creating a Surrogate

 This example will go over the creation of [NearestPointSurrogate](NearestPointSurrogate.md).
-[Surrogates](Surrogates/index.md) are a specialized version of a [GeneralUserObject.md] who must have the `evaluate` public member function.
+[Surrogates](Surrogates/index.md) are a specialized version of a [GeneralUserObject.md] that must have the `evaluate` public member function.
 The `validParams` for a surrogate will generally define how the surrogate is evaluated.
 [NearestPointSurrogate.md] does not have any options for the method of evaluation.

 ### Constructor